cortical-iv/salted_vex_milk/readme.md

 - Natural refresh order for database: clans->members->characters->pvestats->pvpstats

 ## To do for beta deploy
-- Update directory structure with templates/static structures for each module.
-- Adjustable number of rows.
 - Make sure nothing weird after deploy now that you've added those 404 pages in!
+- Make sure it updated.
-- Update this and tell people.
+- Final readme update and tell people.

 ## Wish list
-- Add row number to each row.
+- Add last time played pvp and pve to leaderboards.
+- Adjustable number of rows: keep at 10 but give user a dropdown menu that feeds it in through the url or via a get request. https://stackoverflow.com/a/35518016/9072894
 - Add prestige nightfalls.
 Bungie may add this endpoint: https://github.com/Bungie-net/api/issues/304
 - When stats change, currently have to change the list of stats in tables/models/forms/utils/views/template dropdown.
 - Make number of rows variable.
 This is actually nontrivial.

 ### Project structure (folders in project root directory)
-	salted_vex_milk
+	salted_vex_milk (core app also contains settings, urls.py, etc)
       |-- management/  (runs all other management commands)
       |   |-- commands/
       |       |-- refresh_database.py  (runs all other refresh commands updates entire db)
+	  	|-- templates/salted_vex_milk/
+			|   |-- 404.html
+			|-- static/salted_vex_milk/
+			    |-- misadventure.png (404 image)

     clans/  (app for Clan model: generic clan info like motto)
       |-- models.py  (the Clan model)